Yogesh-K-Matkar/react_concept_react_app/README.md

         c. reduce():- It does computation on the collection and returns the required value e.g. users.reduc((calulatedval,u)=>return calulatedval + u.age,0)

-7. Types of Component:- 2 Types of Component Declaration

-   a.
-Functional Component:- Modern ECMAScript ES6 way of declaring Component.

-   b.
-Class Component:- Old way.

-7. Types of Functional Component:-

-   a.
-Default Functional Component :- In case of importing the Export Default component, then while importing any component name be used without curly braces.

-    eg. import NetflixSeries from "./components/   NetflixSeries";
-(Where export component name is NetflixSeries)

-   b.
-Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces.

-    eg. import { NetflixSeries } from "./components/NetflixSeries";
-(Where export component name is NetflixSeries)

-8. Define/Use imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
-    eg, < ReactApp / > (Component Name)

-9. To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
-    Then comes the React concept of Fragments, eg.
-    const ComponentName=()=>{
-    return(
-    <>
-    jsx multiple elements
-    </>
-    );
-    }

-10. To avoid rewriting/redundancy of the same code multiple times, create a single component and reuse it multiple times where required in the same JSX or another JSX (import component function from a particular JSX where the component function is defined).

-11. Instead of for loop their is map() for looping on collection/array.
-In React map(), each element must have a key prop to differentiate each element generated while looping using map().

-12. Props is way of passing attributes as parameter to Component in React, and can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.
+14. Props is way of passing attributes as parameter to Component in React, and can be passed from a unidirectional(1-direction) Parent component to calling child components as separate properties and consumed in the child component as props as a parameter that combines all properties of the child component defined by the Parent component while calling the Child component, except the key property.

 13. While passing the integer value prop/attribute over the child component, pass it like this eg. id={integer_value}